karanimaan/karanimaan.github.io/index.md

 ---
 layout: home
-title: myTitle
+title: Home
-show_tile: false
+hide_title: true
 ---

-### Welcome to my ePortfolio!
+Welcome to my ePortfolio!
 Navigate using the menu at the top right of this page.

 <div class="row">
     <div class="6u 12u">